Amsterdam Harbour is a 13th century port on the bank of a former bay known as IJ. It is the second largest port in the Netherlands, after Rotterdam.

 Dutch Architecture Around Amsterdam Harbour

 Amsterdam ususally brings to mind the architecture associated with that of medieval and Dutch Golden Age, But the city has more to offer in terms of modern design.
 These remarkable buildings stay clear of conventional architectural wisdom.
-This creates staggering creations that are unsurpassed in Northern Europe.
+This creates stunning creations that are unsurpassed in Northern Europe.

 Boat cruises take visitors around Amsterdam Harbour.
 Many of these buildings can be seen from the cruise boats.
 I clicked the photos in the post while travelling on a boat.